- Home

 Operations

-The Operations Division is comprised of those activities that are directly related to field enforcement.
+The Operations Division comprises activities directly related to field enforcement.
 In addition to the patrol function, this division encompasses:

 - Field Training Program